Access to Medicine Index

-The Access to Medicine Index is a ranking system published biennially since 2008 by the Access to Medicine Foundation in Amsterdam, the Netherlands, an international not-for-profit organisation, funded by the Dutch Ministry of Foreign Affairs, the UK Foreign, Commonwealth, and Development Office (FCDO), the Bill & Melinda Gates Foundation, Wellcome Trust, and Axa Investment Managers.
-It ranks the world's 20 largest pharmaceutical companies according to their ability to make their pharmaceutical drugs more available, affordable, accessible and acceptable in 106 low- to middle-income countries.
-The biennial index aims to stimulate industry to improve access in developing countries, to show the activities of their peers, and allow them, governments, investors, civil society, patient organisations and academia to gather and form a common view of how pharmaceutical companies can make further progress.
+The Access to Medicine Index is a ranking system published biennially since 2008 by the Access to Medicine Foundation, an international not-for-profit organisation based in Amsterdam, the Netherlands.
+It ranks 20 of the world's largest pharmaceutical companies according to their ability to make their pharmaceutical drugs more available, affordable and accessible in low- and middle-income countries.
+The Index aims to stimulate companies to improve access in developing countries, to show the activities of their peers, and allow them, governments, investors, civil society, patient organisations and academia to understand how pharmaceutical companies can make further progress.
+The 2024 Access to Medicine Index was funded by the Dutch Ministry of Foreign Affairs, the UK Foreign, Commonwealth and Development Office, the Bill & Melinda Gates Foundation, the Leona M. and Harry B. Helmsley Charitable Trust, Axa Investment Managers, Stewart Investors and the Wellcome Trust.

 Ranking

-The latest Access to Medicine Index, published in January 2021, ranked the top 20 pharmaceutical companies as follows:
+The latest Access to Medicine Index, published in November 2022, ranked the 20 pharmaceutical companies as follows:

 History

 The Access to Medicine Index was developed starting in 2004 on the initiative of Dutch entrepreneur Wim Leereveld.
 After years of working with the pharmaceutical industry, he concluded that simply "naming and shaming" the industry did not do enough to encourage pharmaceutical companies to play their part in improving access to medicine in the developing world.
 Leereveld noticed that there were many different (and sometimes conflicting) opinions about what the pharmaceutical industry should be doing with regard to access to medicine, but that there was no tool to recognise good practice within the pharmaceutical industry and no framework for collective dialogue surrounding this issue.
 He set out to develop a ranking system that would show which pharmaceutical companies do the most to improve access to medicine and how, and also help stakeholders to collectively define companies' role in increasing access to medicine.

-The first Access to Medicine Index was published in 2008, followed by a new index every two years.
+The first Access to Medicine Index was published in 2008, followed by new Indexes in 2010, 2012, 2014, 2016, 2018, 2021, 2022 and 2024.

 Methodology

-The 2017 methodology for the 2018 Access to Medicine Index was published in October 2017.
+The methodology for the Access to Medicine Index is reviewed every two years, ahead of each analysis.
+The methodology for the 2024 Index, released in November 2024, was published in October 2023.

-The Access to Medicine Index uses a weighted analysis to capture and compare data which the companies provide.
-The framework is constructed along seven areas of focus called "Technical Areas", which cover the range of company business activities considered relevant to access to medicine.
-Within each area, the index assesses four aspects of company action called "Strategic Pillars": commitments, transparency, performance and innovation.
+The Access to Medicine Index uses a weighted analysis to capture and compare data which the companies provide, as well as publicly available data.
+The framework is constructed along three areas of focus called "Technical Areas", which cover the range of company business activities considered relevant to access to medicine: Governance of Access, Research and Development, and Product Delivery.

+The methodology for the 2024 Index includes a greater focus on 'patient reach'.
+Jayasree K. Iyer, CEO of the Foundation, said this was settled on "after engaging with various stakeholders, from the World Health Organisation to patient organisations, NGOs, governments, and investors to arrive at a multi-stakeholder consensus."